The EU and the Georgian war: Saying ‘everyone is to blame’ isn’t good enough

 About

+A blog devoted to political commentary and analysis, with a particular focus on South East Europe.
 Born in 1972, I have been studying the history of the former Yugoslavia since 1993, and am intimately acquainted with, and emotionally attached to, the lands and peoples of Croatia, Bosnia-Hercegovina and Serbia.
 In the summer of 1995, I acted as translator for the aid convoy to the Bosnian town of Tuzla, organised by Workers Aid, a movement of solidarity in support of the Bosnian people.
+In 1997-1998 I lived and worked in Sarajevo, Bosnia-Hercegovina.
 In 1998-2001 I lived and worked in Belgrade, Serbia, and was resident there during the Kosovo War of 1999.
 As a journalist, I covered the fall of Milosevic in 2000.
 I worked as a Research Officer for the International Criminal Tribunal for the former Yugoslavia in 2001, and participated in the drafting of the indictment of Slobodan Milosevic.
-I was a member of the Faculty of History of the University of Cambridge from 2001-2006, and am currently a Reader at Kingston University, London.
-I am Section Director for the European Neighbourhood of the Henry Jackson Society, a Cambridge-based think-tank that promotes democratic geopolitics.
-I live in Surbiton in the UK.

 markohoare AT hotmail DOT com